Mikejo5000/vsts-docs-pr/docs/user-guide/alm-devops-features.md

 <td width="33%">

 <p><b>Localized content</b></p>
-<p>Most content that supports Team Services and TFS is localized into the following 14 languages.</p>
+<p>Most content that supports VSTS and TFS is localized into the following 14 languages.</p>

 <ul>